-Figure 18.10 shows a comparison of fBm, fLm and a universal multifractal process with the same H value.
-The multifractal process can also be modeled as a fractional integration of a noise, although this time, the noise is a conservative (cascade) multifractal (a "flux", hence the name Fractionally Integrated Flux, FIF model (see [Schertzer, Lovejoy et al., 1997] for its relationships with the renormalization group approach)):
+Fig. 10 shows a comparison of fBm, fLm and a universal multifractal process with the same H value.
+The multifractal process can also be modeled as a fractional integration of a noise, although this time, the noise is a conservative (cascade) multifractal (a "flux", hence the name Fractionally Integrated Flux, FIF model):